-- Ovulation induction cycle(s) while on injectable medication to stimulate the ovaries - Artificial insemination, which includes intrauterine (IUI)/intracervical (ICI) insemination - Oral and injectable prescription drugs used: - To stimulate the ovaries - Primarily for treating the underlying cause of infertility
+- Ovulation induction (OI) cycle(s) using medication to stimulate the ovaries.
+This may include the use of ultrasound and lab tests. - Artificial insemination, which includes intrauterine (IUI)/intracervical (ICI) insemination. - Coverage also applies to females without a male partner.

-Infertility covered services may include either dollar or cycle limits.
-Your schedule of benefits will tell you which limits apply to your plan.
-For plans with cycle limits, a "cycle" is defined as:
+Infertility covered services include a dollar limit.
+Your schedule of benefits will tell you the limit that applies to your plan.